ericgj/ing/README.md

 As you can see, the second arg corresponds to the method name. `call` is what gets called when there is no second arg.
-Organizing the methods like this means you can also do `ing test type unit`: extra non-option arguments are passed into the method as parameters.
+Organizing the methods like this means you can also do `ing test type custom`: extra non-option arguments are passed into the method as parameters.

 For more worked examples of ing tasks, see the [examples](ing/blob/master/examples) directory.